The One GPS Module Every DIYer Needs to Know About

 Introduction

 The RYS8830 is available locally for me, which is a big plus.
-It’s incredibly small — just 11 × 11 × 2.2 mm — and has very low current consumption (idle current: 3.7 mA, sleep current: 0.26 mA), making it a perfect fit for my project.
+It’s incredibly small, just 11 × 11 × 2.2 mm and has very low current consumption (idle current: 3.7 mA, sleep current: 0.26 mA), making it a perfect fit for my project.
 So I thought this module might be a good fit for your future project too.

-Key Features of the RYS8830 (Powered by SONY CXD5605AGF Engine)
+Key Features of the RYS8830

 - Small SMD form factor (11 x 11 mm)

-- Ultralow power consumption
+- Ultra low power consumption

 - Enhanced GNSS filter and low noise amplifier (LNA)